amirh0ss3in/SoME4/script.md

 Let's try to reframe the problem.
 Instead of thinking about putting numbers into bins, let's think about assigning a spin to each number.
 Let's say that if a number goes into the first group, we'll assign it a spin of +1.
 And if it goes into the second group, we'll assign it a spin of –1.

-Now, what happens if we calculate something interesting.
+You might see where this is going...
 Take each number, multiply it by its assigned spin, and add them all up.

 In our example, that would be (+1) times 8, (plus) (–1) times 7, (plus) (–1) times 6, (plus) (+1) times 5 and we add them all up.